JvanKatwijk/dab-scanner/README.md

 ![dab scanner](/dab-scanner.png?raw=true)

-dab-scanner is a simple tool that is used to scan all channels in a given DAB band and report the contents of the ensemble(s) found in a txt file that is formatted in a way that interpretation by e.g. Libre Office is possible
+dab-scanner is a tool that is used to scan all channels in a given DAB band and report the contents of the ensemble(s) found in a txt file that is formatted in a way that interpretation by e.g. Libre Office is possible